deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 BalancedPathFilter pathFilter = new BalancedPathFilter(rng, labelMaker, numExamples, numLabels, batchSize);
 ```

-The next step splits the data into train and test sets.
-The train split contains 80 percent of the data and the test set is comprised of 20 percent of the data.
+The next step splits the data into a training set and test set.
+The training set contains 80 percent of the data and the test set is comprised of 20 percent of the data.
 We will later train the neural network on the training set and evaluate the model on the test set.

 ```
 protected static double splitTrainTest = 0.8;